0nix/ggj21/twine/evidence_questioning.md

 "Agent Designation: Eight-Red-Zero-Whiskey-One-Seven-One-Three.
 You are required to present yourself at once to Central for dossier review following every day of operation while on assignment.
 Authorization.
 Delta-Sierra-Charlie-Hotel.
 Review of dossier will be conducted by Operations managers.
 Confirm receipt."

 You confirm, this time with a bit more venom in your words.

-Something inside you boils over, tossing, churning, and turning as the company car takes you to headquarters.
-You are reminded of the interrogation training you did back at the academy, how the very first interrogatory you went through pushed you to the very edge of your sanity.
-You were forced to relieve yourself in your pants as you sat with your hands under your legs, an officer of the Ministry grilling you, mocking you, taunting you repeating the name of your mother and your father over and over until those words lost their meaning.
-Of course, you knew they knew everything, and again, of course, you knew that this was just an exercise.
-A way of breaking recruits.
-But then as always a doubt on the back of your head asking the questions you dare not speak out loud:
+Something inside you is wriggling, tossing, churning as the company car takes you to headquarters.
+You are reminded of the interrogation training you did back at the Academy, how the very first interrogatory you went through pushed you to the very edge of your sanity.
+You were forced to relieve yourself in your pants as you sat with your hands under your legs, an officer of the Ministry grilling you, mocking you, taunting you.

+He kept repeating the name of your mother and your father.

+Over and over.

+Over and over, until the letters in their names lost their meaning.

+Over and over, until their faces were smudges on a canvas.

+Of course, you knew that they knew everything.

+And again, of course, you knew that it was just an exercise.
+A way of breaking in  recruits.

+But then, as always, a voice echoes from the back of your mind daring to ask what you do not speak out loud:

 "Was it necessary?"

+"Was it right, what they did to you?"

 "Was it right, what you were doing?"

-"Was it right, what they did to you?"
+Before you could continue to think unrestricted, a loud electronic buzzer chimes and screeching metal doors jolt you into the now, back again in the same room.

+Back again in front of Sessler, a nicotine stain made manifest.

-Loud electronic chimes and screeching metal doors take you out of your own mind, again in the same room, again in front of Sessler, the very manifestation of a nicotine stain, and Bayer, a stone statue who quoted the rules like holy scripture. /n/n "Shall we start again?
+Back again in front of Bayer, a statue quoting the rules like holy scripture.

+"Shall we start again?
 Agent?
 Lieutenant?"
-Bayer says, breaking the ice and motioning towards you to deliver the most recent surveillance notes.
-Sessler didn't respond.
+Sergeant Bayer says, breaking the ice and motioning towards you to deliver the most recent surveillance notes.
+Sessler didn't deign to respond with words.
 He just grunted his approval like he was sending away a waiter for getting his order wrong.

 ### 3.-- No evidence presented

-You explain that, despite what the surveillance might suggest and the repeated insistence to the contrary, there was no evidence of malfeasance or wrongdoing on part of either Albert Hassel or Nadine Leitzka.
-Though they were quite argumentative, it simply did not seem that these people presented a threat to the security of the State, nor did they appear to act in such away that would imply that they take part in any subversive activity.
+You explain that, despite what the surveillance might suggest, and the repeated insistence to the contrary, there was no evidence of malfeasance nor wrongdoing on part of either Albert Hassel or Nadine Leitzka.
+Though they were quite argumentative, it simply didn't seem that these people presented a threat to the security of the State.

 "Mark my words, Agent," Lieutenant Sessler says just above a whisper, "by the time this investigation ends I will see to it personally that you will be transferred to where the only way to tell time is a broken clock."

 Sergeant Bayer does a double take, surprised by this determination.
 "I have to say Lieutenant, that's not what I would expec-"

-"No, Sergeant you misunderstand me."
+"No, no. Sergeant you misunderstand me."
 Lieutenant Sessler interrupts, savoring his words as they come out of his mouth.
-"Allow me to give you the full view of what is exactly what you are doing sabotaging this operation.
-At nine-hundred hours Monday last week we have a suspicious package appear in the perimeter of Waldsiedlung, we investigate it, and we find a bomb.
+"Allow me to give you the full view of what you are doing by sabotaging this operation.
+At nine-hundred hours Monday last week we discovered a suspicious package in the perimeter of Waldsiedlung.
+We investigate it, and we found a bomb.
 A dud, but, a bomb nonetheless."

 Sergeant Bayer tries to intervene yet again.
 "Lieutenant, you are releasing information that the Agent has no clearance to hear!"

-"Bayer, I am trying to salvage this operation and you cannot wait to set a criminal free!
-At the very least you will see to it that I give the criminal in front of us a good reason to keep his job and his life!"
+"Bayer, I am trying to salvage this operation and you just cannot wait to set a criminal free!
+At the very least you will see to it that I give the scumbag in front of us a good reason to keep his job and his life!"
 Lieutenant Sessler bellows.
 Sergeant Bayer tightens his fists and starts to redden in the face.

 "A bomb was going to detonate in the innermost sanctum of our Party.
-Injure people, kill who knows how many.
+It was going to kill people, and injure who knows how many.
 The bomb has the makings of United Left, the organization that Hassel _is_ a part of.
 So, I give you one last chance, Agent.
-You will shape up and demonstrate your usefulness to this organization or you will be processed for treason.
+You will shape up and demonstrate your usefulness to this organization, or you will be processed for treason.
 You have no other options."
 Lieutenant Sessler says, looking to meet your gaze on every random eye movement you make.

-You nod in agreement.

 Sergeant Bayer takes a deep breath and relaxes his fists.
-"A -- frankly gross -- lapsus in classified information aisde, you are required to report what you see Agent.
-If you cannot find anything truly wrothy of not, then your continued involvement in this operation was a hindrance instead of an asset.
+"A -- frankly gross -- lapse in classified information aside, you are required to report what you see Agent.
+If you cannot find anything truly worthy of writing down, then your continued involvement in this operation was a hindrance instead of an asset.
 We will see something tomorrow.
-You will report on the next proceedings, or I will have to step aside and allow Lieutenant Sessler to make good on the threats he makes.
-As he is your superior immediate officer, his wrath will inevitable if you continue to act in this manner.
+You will report on the next proceedings, or I will step aside and allow Lieutenant Sessler to make good on his threats.
+He is your immediate superior officer, after all.
 Is that clear?"

-You nod in agreement again.
+You nod in agreement.

 ### 3.1 Mystery Package is for Nadine (super leader +2 and leader +2)

-You explain that the mystery package that was picked up by Hassel directly on his mailing box, the same package that inexplicably was not detected by Division XIX, was addressed to Nadine Leitzka.
-This arises further suspicion as, by Hassel's own admission, Leitzka had not officially notified any government about her current living arrangement despite cohabitating with Hassel for a period of time far superior than any given leeway for a long-form visit to a friend.
-At the very least, it meant Leitzka was guilty of omitting to report to her local constabulary or update her mailing records.
+You explain that the mystery package that was picked up by Hassel, the same package that got past Division XIX, was addressed to Nadine Leitzka.
+This arises further suspicion as, by Hassel's own admission, Leitzka had not officially notified any government body about her current living arrangement despite cohabitating with Hassel for a period of time.
+This period of time was far longer than any leeway given to a long-form visit to a friend.
+At the very least, it meant Leitzka was guilty of failing to report to her local constabulary to update her mailing records.

-"So, it would appear that we may have a much more interesting situation with Ms. Leitzka than it was initially appraised."
+"So, it would appear that we may have a much more interesting situation with Miss Leitzka than it was initially appraised."
 Lieutenant Sessler said, rubbing his chin after a brief moment of silence.

-"I'll say," Sergeant Bayer responds, nodding.
+"I concur," Sergeant Bayer responds, nodding.
 "Let's put aside how exactly how did Leitzka receive that package without our knowledge.
 As the Agent said, the lack of a formal change of address from her is a lot more interesting.
 As far as we know, Division XIX had no way of knowing to stop the packages going to that domicile from Hassel addressed to her."

 "What do you mean Bayer?"
 Lieutenant Sessler asks with some impatience.

 "Assuming that Division XIX has done their duty in a timely-" Sergeant Bayer begins.

-"Again, you are assuming too much from those pencil pushers, Sergeant."
+"You are assuming too much, Sergeant.
+Next you'll tell me that the package magicked itself into the mailbox!"
 Lieutenant Sessler raises his voice a bit more.

 "Lieutenant, let me finish."
 Sergeant Bayer turns to Lieutenant Sessler and knocks the table with his fist gently, but just so that it would still make a sharp noise.
-"Assuming that they have done their jobs correctly, which I believe they do, that package was not handled by them but by another third party that is not known to us."
+"Assuming that they have done their jobs correctly, which I believe they did, that package was not handled by them but by an unknown third party."

-"We have surveillance detail in that building, Sergeant, in case you have not noticed!"
+"I was joking you know, Sergeant, when I said that.
+I can't believe this.
+We have a surveillance detail in that building, in case you haven't noticed!"
 Lieutenant Sessler shouts as he waves the dossier papers around.
-"Are you suggesting that what were are doing is insufficient?
-Is that the accusation you are making?
-Simple explanations Bayer.
-Simple, explanations." /n/n He continues to gesticulate in the air, moving imaginary box things.
+"Are you suggesting that what we're doing is insufficient?
+Should we open a division in the ministry for wild speculations?
+Call it  Gobbledygook Galivanting, maybe?
+We look for the simplest explanations, Bayer.
+Simple.
+Explanations." /n/n He continues to gesticulate in the air.
 "Is it really too far-fetched to expect our own systems to be infallible to let through one package, even if placed under a gag order?
-Have you known of any entity within this Ministry or others to be completely blameless and without error?"
+Have you known of any entity within this Ministry to be completely without fault?"

 "We cannot start questioning over-" Again, Sergeant Bayer starts adopting that professorial tone as he was giving a lecture to you and the Lieutenant.

 But, Sessler is one of those rowdy children who won't sit still.
 "Have you?"
 He insists.
-"Or are you the one and only Otto out of a group of wretched snitches that never made a single mistake or misstep in his career?"
+"Or are you the one and only Otto out of all the deserters and their spawn who managed to never make a mistake?"

 It's evident that the Sergeant's patience is being tested.
 He clenches his fists as he responds.
 "You know I am compelled by the Party to say yes."
-He's heavy handed in his words, laying in on the sarscasm.
+He's heavy handed in his words, laying in on the sarcasm, his anger clearly bubbling.

 "There it is then, clear as day."
 The Lieutenant said, triumphant and arrogant.
+He clearly loved taunting Bayer.
 "This a simple mistake by a Division having to screen the mail for an entire country, our country.
 That the package requires investigation, I have no doubt."

 "Neither do I." Sergeant Bayer murmurs.

 "But, proper framing is required, after all."
 Lieutenant Sessler says as he jots it down.
 "We might be arguing about something not that important."

-(If 2.6 was accepted)
+(If 2.6 was presented)

 (You were astonished to see what had just happened: Not only that those two were in complete agreement, but that Lieutenant Sessler could spin on a pinhead at a moment's notice.
 It was almost magical.
-You were looking for such a reaction in Sergeant Bayer's face, but he looked like a freshly carved stone statue.)
+You were looking for such a reaction in Sergeant Bayer's face, but none such luck.)

 [Argue for a clerical mistake in Division XIX]

 Lieutenant Sessler jots notes down.
 "Well," he says.
 "I think it would be best to investigate the matter internally, we can't afford rookie mistakes on the operations of this Ministry."

-Sergeant Bayer crosses his hands, and looks off to the side so as to say nothing.
+ Sergeant Bayer crosses his hands, and looks off to the side.
+"And, I will thank you if you do not question my loyalty to this government Lieutenant.
+I'm well aware of my treasonous parents."
+He says.
+Sessler looks in the Sergeant's direction, and you find him smiling from ear to ear.
+He does his best to stifle a chortle, but a small bit of it escapes his lips.

 (Leader +2)